 Once you know the difference in time, you can begin adjusting your routine accordingly a few days out.
-Simply changing when you eat and sleep by an hour a day or so before you go will make a big difference.
+Simply changing when you eat and sleep by an hour a day or so before you go will make a big difference once you arrive.

-Also being well-rested before you travel will help significantly.
-Travel is stressful, particularly long-haul international travel, adding exhaustion to that in the lead up isn’t doing yourself any favours.
-And just make it that much harder to catch up on sleep at your destination.
+Also, being well-rested before you travel will help significantly.
+Travel is stressful, particularly long-haul international travel; adding exhaustion to that in the lead-up isn’t doing you any favours, making it that much harder to catch up on sleep at your destination.